Annkkitaaa/Annkkitaaa/README.md

 - Currently exploring Solidity, Cryptography, and Blockchain technologies

-- Actively seeking opportunities as Cryptography Researcher and Technical Writer.
+- Actively seeking opportunities as Cryptography Researcher and Technical Writer

 - Feel free to reach out at: ankitasingh15.102@gmail.com